SnowingLizard56/mikel-epic-fighting-game/Vault/Catoblepas/Status Effects and Gimmicks/Impede.md

-Target player(s) have their walk/run speed and jump height decreased - all other movement move at the same speed.
+Target player(s) have their walk/run speed and jump height decreased - all other movement (e.g attacks) move at the same speed.